 Madalena Pinto currently lives in Porto, Portugal with her husband Anake.
 Her daughter Sara, a solicitor and son-in-law Eddie, an Open Source Web Application Developer, live in the United Kingdom.
-During her free time, Madalena enjoys reading, travelling, knitting and cross-stitch as well as going to the cinema (and eating chocolate…) Her career has taken her to various places, including researching for her PhD in Brazil and collaborations with universities namely in Switzerland, Thailand and Brazil.
+During her free time, Madalena enjoys reading, travelling, knitting and cross-stitch as well as going to the cinema (and eating chocolate…) Her career has taken her to various places, including researching for her PhD in Brazil and collaborations with universities namely in Thailand and Brazil.

 During the early stages of the academic life, Madalena worked primarily with isolation of medicinal agents from plants.
-Currently, besides natural products from vegetal and marine origin, she is focusing on the creation of new synthetic compounds, especially of the xanthone and flavone families.
+Currently, besides natural products from plants and marine origin, she is focusing on the creation of new synthetic compounds, especially of the xanthone and flavone families.
 Research, however, is not solely focused on simply getting new compounds, but also on improving synthetic methodologies based on “green chemistry”.

 The purpose of the research is to develop, predominantly an interdisciplinary group comprising of the following areas, Organic Chemistry, Biology, Computer-aided Design, X-Ray Crystallography and Drug Delivery Systems.
 Such work is being conducted in the academic environment in the field of Medicinal Chemistry in Laboratory of Organic and Pharmaceutical Chemistry of Faculty of Pharmacy and at Interdisciplinary Centre of Marine and Environmental Research (CIIMAR).
 Her research area focus on Medicinal Chemistry, involving the synthesis and molecular modification of pharmacologically active compounds based on natural models of plant and marine sources, as well as the development of substances with antifouling activity.
 She has a special interest in chirality, namely in the synthesis of new receptors for artificial chiral molecular recognition, with application in liquid chromatography.